-Kevin Bott is a scholar and practitioner of grassroots and community-based performance, with a specific interest in performance as liberatory space and practice.
-In addition to consulting nationally with IA member institutions and partners on engaged art and scholarship, Kevin is also IA’s director of cultural organizing; he leads IA’s annual organizing institutes and national conferences.
+Kevin Bott is a scholar and practitioner of grassroots community-based performance, with a specific interest in performance as liberatory space and practice.
+In addition to consulting nationally with IA member institutions and partners on engaged art and scholarship, Kevin is IA’s Director of Cultural Organizing and leads IA’s annual organizing institutes and national conferences.
 He is the founding artistic director of IA’s local community performance project, The D.R.E.A.M.
 Freedom Revival.
 His dissertation, entitled “A Ritual for Return: Investigating the Process of Creating an Original Rite of Passage with Formerly Incarcerated Men,” examines the ethical challenges he confronted while creating theater with five men transitioning between incarceration and freedom.
 Kevin continues to develop A Ritual for Return with formerly incarcerated men in Syracuse, NY.

 He holds a BA from Rutgers University and received both his master’s and doctoral degrees from New York University’s Steinhardt School.
 Kevin lives in Syracuse, with his wife, Aimée Brill, and their two sons.